ansible-lockdown/RHEL8-CIS/README.md

 Community Contribution
 ----------------------

-The community is encouraged to contribute to this role.
-Individual community members will work in their own branch.
-Once you have your modificiations completed and you wish to add to the release of this role please initiate a Pull Request into the devel branch.
-This PR will be reviewed by authorized reviewers before being merged into our development branch (devel).
-Along with our review this will also kick-off a CI pipeline to test functionality, this functionality test needs to be passing for us to merge into Devel.
-As a rule please GPG sign your commits as well as signoff on any commits you hope to bring into devel.
-Once fully reviewed authorized members will merge into main for a new release.
+We encourage you (the community) to contribute to this role.
+Please read the rules below.
+- Your work is done in your own individual branch.
+Make sure to Signed-off and GPG sign all commits you intend to merge.
+- All community Pull Requests are pulled into the devel branch
+- Pull Requests into devel will confirm your commits have a GPG signature, Signed-off, and a functional test before being approved
+- Once your changes are merged and a more detailed review is complete, an authorized member will merge your changes into the main branch for a new release